liferay/liferay-screens/android/documentation/architecture.md

 - **Screenlets**: The library that contains all the available screenlets.
 Each screenlet is a Java View class that can be inserted in any activity or fragment view hierarchy.
 Screenlets render the selected layout both in the runtime and Android Studio's visual editor.
 They also react to user interface events, sending server requests if necessary.
 Screenlets also define a set of configurable properties that can be set from the layout XML and your Java code.

 - **Interactors**: A collection of classes that implement one specific user interaction or use case.
-These classses can interact with both remote and local data sources.
+These classes can interact with both remote and local data sources.
 Most of the interactors need to send/receive data to/from Liferay Portal.
 In this case, interactors use the [Mobile SDK](https://dev.liferay.com/develop/tutorials/-/knowledge_base/6-2/invoking-liferay-services-in-your-ios-app).

 - **Views**: A set of layout and accompanying custom view classes that present screenlets to the user.